aimhigherweb/aimhigher/_data/content/services/support.md

 	title: 'Support',
 	icon: 'handshake',
 	order: 2,
-	excerpt: `Websites shouldn't just be 'set & forget'.
+	excerpt: "Websites shouldn't just be 'set & forget'.
 AimHigher is always available for any questions that you have!
-We also offer customised maintenance plans to help manage our websites, so you can focus on your business’ needs, no fuss.`
+We also offer customised maintenance plans to help manage our websites, so you can focus on your business’ needs, no fuss."
 }
 ---